HameedView/HameedView/README.md

 - 👋 Hi, I’m @HameedView
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Javescript
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m ready to collaborate on any project
 - 📫 How to reach me ayoolaolamee@gmail.com

 <!---